-This compensation survey is prepared by the Department of Human Resources (Department) pursuant to Government Code section 19827 and the bargaining agreement between the State of California and the California Association of Highway Patrolmen (CAHP).
+This compensation survey is prepared by the Department of Human Resources (Department) pursuant to Government Code section 19827 and the Memorandum of Understanding (MOU) between the State of California and the California Association of Highway Patrolmen (CAHP).

-Labor Agreement Survey Requirement
+MOU Survey Requirement

-The labor agreement, also referred to as the Memorandum of Understanding (MOU) between the state and CAHP, has a term of July 3, 2010 through July 3, 2018.
+The MOU between the state and CAHP has a term of July 3, 2010 through July 3, 2018.
 The state is required by Government Code section 19827 and the terms of the MOU to continue providing California Highway Patrol Officers with general salary increases (GSI) based upon the lag in this survey.